You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Higher doses of Lipitor can increase the risk of muscle pain and weakness.
+* Higher doses of Lipitor can increase the risk of muscle weakness and pain, liver enzyme elevations, and nervous system side effects.

-* Report any side effects to your doctor immediately.
+* Patients should report any side effects to their healthcare provider immediately.

 FAQs